melezhik/outthentic/README.md

 print something into stdout and test

-# description
+# synopsis
-Othentic is text oriented test framework.
+Othentic is a text oriented test framework.
 Istead of hack into objects and methods it deals with text appeared in STDOUT.
-It's a blackbox testing framework
+It's a blackbox testing framework.

 # tutorial